Skylanding/Skylanding.github.io/about.md

 permalink: /about/
 ---

-My name is Li Yu, and I am currently a student from the ECE department.
-I am enrolled in the Honors College of Wuhan University.
+My name is Yu Li, and I am currently a student from the Honors College of Wuhan University, majoring in ECE.
 I am researching the application of AI in biomedical field and have expertise in deep learning on platforms such as PyTorch and TensorFlow.
 I have a great passion for scientific research!

 ### More Information